Understand the Security Importance of CloudTrail Event Fields

 - Description: Indicates whether the API call was read-only (

-). - Security Importance: Distinguishes reconnaissance from modification actions.
+true) or write (false). - Security Importance: Distinguishes reconnaissance from modification actions.

 - Use Case: Focus on write operations for potential data tampering or persistence.